 But Café Sacher is more than just a cake.

-The immediate impression can be summed up in one word: elegant.
-But as if someone decided that word wasn’t quite classy enough, so dressed it in evening wear, gave it a fresh flower for the buttonhole, then sent it back in a horse-drawn carriage while a string quartet played Haydn in the distance.
+But imagine someone decided the word “elegant” wasn’t quite classy enough, so dressed it in evening wear, gave it a fresh flower for the buttonhole, then sent it off in a horse-drawn carriage while a string quartet played Haydn in the distance.

 The view helps, of course: Café Sacher’s windows look across to the State Opera House.

 This is precisely the kind of atmosphere where you might expect to find haughty staff, but we experienced quite the contrary: friendly and obliging waitresses with a ready smile.
+Just like in the Sachertorte romcom, where the café plays an important role and appears in many scenes.

-Talking reservations, I strongly suggest you make one for your visit.
-They do keep plenty of tables open for casual visitors.
+They do keep tables open for casual visitors.
 Unfortunately, given the famous location, a very large number of such casual visitors all want to get in.

-Much like with Café Central, I cannot remember passing Café Sacher without seeing a queue outside.
-Out of season, or at the top and bottom of the day, you may be lucky with waiting times: there was plenty of free seating on our visit, for example, but we went very early on a cold mid-January morning.
-(If you’re facing a long wait, Vienna has alternatives.)
+Out of season, or at the start of the day, you may be lucky with waiting times: we saw plenty of free seating on our visit, for example, but we went very early on a cold mid-January morning.

 How to find Café Sacher Wien

-This one is not hard to locate on your travels.
-The coffee house sits opposite the rear of the State Opera House at one end of the pedestrianised part of Kärntner Straße (the road that leads to Stephansplatz square and the cathedral).
+The coffee house sits opposite the rear of the State Opera House at one end of the pedestrianised part of Kärntner Straße (the road that leads to central Stephansplatz square and the cathedral).

 If you’re on public transport, Café Sacher is just a short walk from the Karlsplatz/Ring tram stop (served, for example, by the 1, 2, 71, and D lines) and the “Oper” exit of Karlsplatz subway station (on the U1, U2 and U4 lines).